vip306/IDS-Module1-alt3-New/chapter6.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:19320f72ab
 ## 6. Match

-We’ll use the `murders` dataset for the next three exercises.
+You will use the `murders` dataset for the next three exercises.

+Sometimes, you might want to check if a larger vector has elements that are also present in a smaller vector.

-The `match()` function gives the index numbers of observations that match a supplied vector mentioned above, and then you can use `[]` to acess the names of observations that matched positively.
+The `match()` function takes 2 vectors as arguments and gives the index numbers of elements in the vector of interest that match the given vector.

+You can then use the indices with `[]` to access the other data corresponding to the matched elements.

+In this exercise, you want to find out the state names in the `murder` dataset for a given set of abbreviations "NH", "OH" and "IN".
+You will use the `match()` function to achieve this.

 *** =instructions
-What states are represented by abbreviations "NH", "OH"and "TN"?
+- Create an object `abbs` and store the abbreviations "NH", "OH"and "TN"
+- In an object `ind`, store the results of matching `abbs` with `murders$abb`
+- Use `[]` and `ind` to extract the `murders$state` values corresponding to the abbreviations

 *** =hint
 As an example, `match(x, y)` finds the index values of `y` that match with `x`.